 Capital assets are recorded at cost at the date of acquisition.
-The Board capitalizes assets that have a cost of \$1,000 or greater at the date of acquisition and an expected useful life in excess of one year.
+The Board capitalizes assets that have a cost of \$5,000 or greater at the date of acquisition and an expected useful life of two years or greater.
 Depreciation is computed using the straight-line method over the following useful lives: